LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

-To get back to the carpark, take the same route back.
+To get back to the parking lot, take the same route back.

 Spring and summer are ideal for visiting the fairy pools, although the walk can be easily accomplished all year round.
 If there has been heavy rain or snow, or if the conditions are icy, some of the crossings should be taken with extra care.
 It’s also important to remember that the waters rarely get warm, so icy temperatures can be expected even in the spring/summer season.

-These magical fairy pools are just one of many things you can enjoy visiting during your vacation in Scotland.
-If you’d like to start planning your next holiday, please do get in touch with one of our travel experts today.
+These magical fairy pools are just one of many things you can enjoy visiting during your luxury vacation in Scotland.
+If you’d like to start planning your next vacation, please do get in touch with one of our travel experts today.

 Leave a ReplyWant to join the discussion?